 \end{theorem} Let us briefly explain the appearing terms.
 Term $A$ is the error from Theorem~\ref{thm:gsi1}, terms $C$ depends on the quality of the approximation $\r{\rho}\approx \rho$ and term $B$ describes the variance of $g_{\vec u}$ in the part where we have no samples, i.e.\,where we extend the original function $f_{\vec u}$.
 Of course, if the original function is non-periodic, we use an extension and study the variances, so we have to accept the additional term. \begin{proof} We do the following splitting

 Then by splitting the domain of the second integral the assertion follows.

-\end{proof} The quintessence of this subsection is that the approximation of the gsi of the function $f$ by the gsi of the approximant is a reasonable approach to get insides about the variances of the ANOVA terms.
+\end{proof} The quintessence of this subsection is that the approximation of the GSI of the function $f$ by the GSI of the approximant is a reasonable approach to get insides about the variances of the ANOVA terms.
 In a second approximation step we reduce the index set to the ANOVA indices in the set

 for some threshold $\epsilon >0$.
-This allows on the other hand to increase the maximal wavelet level for the important ANOVA terms and therefore decrease the approximation error, while ensureing logarithmic oversampling.
+This allows on the other hand to increase the maximal wavelet level for the important ANOVA terms and therefore decrease the approximation error, while ensuring logarithmic oversampling.